PaperTiger/figma-plugins/README.md

 - [NEW] PDF Export Plugin, Credits (https://figma-pdf.gweltaz-calori.com/)

 **The Dark UI Plugin**
 - [NEW] Better and improved color palette
 - [NEW] Now the Canvas's Background color will change when the plugin is activated
 - [IMPROVEMENT] Better browser support
-- [FIX] A LOT of bug fixes
+- [FIX] A lot of bug fixes

 #### 1.0.5
 - [IMPROVEMENT] Bug Fixes, Better browsers support